Backyard Birds: How to Attract Common Bird Species?

 Diet: Robins mainly eat insects, earthworms, and fruits.
 They Focus on hunting for worms and caterpillars in the warmer seasons and switch to berries and fruits during the fall and winter months.

 Interesting facts: American Robins are famous for their cheerful early morning melodies that greet the dawn sky with joyous tunes.
 A delightful start to any day!
-Additionally intriguing is their feeding ritual where they tilt their heads with an air of curiosity, as if they’re listening for worms, but they are using their sharp vision to detect subtle movements in the soil.
+Additionally intriguing is their feeding ritual where they tilt their heads with an air of curiosity, as if they’re listening for worms, but they use their sharp vision to detect subtle movements in the soil.

 How to attract?
 To entice American Robins to your backyard during the winter months when food is limited elsewhere offer mealworms or fruit.
 Consider planting berry-producing shrubs like serviceberry or hawthorn to attract them naturally.
 Also, incorporating a shallow birdbath for drinking and bathing can also help in attracting these birds to your yard.